gSchool/ada-developer-skills/03-unit3-roundtable-guides/04-wk16-axios.md

 #### Classes in JavaScript
 * What are classes like in JavaScript?
-  * How are they similar?
+  * How are they similar to Ruby?
-  * How are the different?
+  * How are the different from Ruby?

 #### Asynchronous Programming
 * What are the benefits of asynchronous programming?